IaVashik/PCapture-LIB/SRC/Animations/readme.md

 ### `AnimEvent`

 The `AnimEvent` class is used to encapsulate information about an animation event.
-It stores details such as the event name, delay, global delay, scope, outputs (functions to call when the animation finishes), and the entities involved in the animation.
+It stores details such as the event name, delay, global delay, scope, outputs (functions to call when the animation finishes), the entities involved in the animation, and an optional lerp function for customizing the animation curve.

 #### `AnimEvent(settings, entities, time)`

 **Constructor**

 Creates a new `AnimEvent` object with the specified settings, entities, and animation duration.

 **Parameters:**